Get ready to take the construction industry to the next level digitally!

 Digital Construction 2021 will take place for the third time to team up to build a 48-hour prototyping platform for the digitalisation of the construction industry.

 This year, we've expanded our event and partnered up with Finland.
-In addition to the Estonian Digital Construction Cluster, Estonian Wooden Houses Cluster, Garage48, and the Estonian Ministry of Economic Affairs and Communications, Digital Construction 2021 will take place in cooperation with the Ministry of Environment of Finland and RYHTI.
+In addition to the Estonian Digital Construction Cluster, Estonian Wooden Houses Cluster, Garage48, and the Estonian Ministry of Economic Affairs and Communications, Digital Construction 2021 will take place in cooperation with the Ministry of Environment of Finland, RYHTI, and KIRAHub.

 We welcome architects and developers, BIM specialists, contractors, building materials producers, software engineers, UI/UX designers, data scientists, business visionaries, students, young professionals and marketers from Estonia, Finland and worldwide - welcome to Garage48 Digital Construction 2021 hackathon!

-Digital Construction 2021 is a hybrid event that will take place simultaneously in Estonia (Tallinn) and Finland (Helsinki), both online and on-site.
+Digital Construction 2021 is a hybrid event that will take place both ONLINE and ON-SITE, simultaneously in Estonia (in Tallinn, at The Estonian Academy of Arts) and Finland (in Helsinki, at KIRAHub).
 Feel free to work on the challenge you want, regardless of your country of origin.

 Garage48 hackathon is an intense, hands-on experience with expert mentoring, checkpoints, demo drills, and hard teamwork where you can implement your creativity and resourcefulness to the full extent.
 These are the essential parts in building working prototypes in just 48 hours that will become the change makers and drivers of the development of the digital construction industry.